Overview

 Service Overview

-MariaDB (DBaaS) is an open source relational database (RDBMS) with high compatibility with MySQL.
-Samsung Cloud Platform provides an environment that can automate MariaDB installation and perform management functions for operation through a web-based console.
+MariaDB(DBaaS) is an open source relational database (RDBMS) with high compatibility with MySQL.
+Samsung Cloud Platform provides an environment where MariaDB installation is automated through a web-based Console and management functions for operation can be performed.

 Provided Features

-- Operation Control Management: Provides a function to control the status of running servers.
-In addition to start and stop, restart is possible if there is an issue with the DB or to apply configuration values.
-When configured for high availability (HA), the user can directly perform node switching between Active-Standby via Switch-over.
+- Operation Control Management: Provides function to control running server status.
+In addition to start and stop, restart is possible when there is a problem with the DB or to reflect settings.
+When high availability (HA) is configured, the user can directly perform node switching of Active-Standby through Switch-over.

-- Backup and Recovery: Provides data backup functionality based on its own backup command.
-The backup time window and storage organization can be set by the user, and additional fees may be incurred depending on backup volume.
-It also provides a recovery function for backed-up data, so when the user performs recovery, a separate DB is created and recovery proceeds to the point in time selected by the user (backup save point, user-defined point).
-When recovering to a user-specified point, the recovery point can be set to 5 minutes/10 minutes/30 minutes/1 hour before the stored backup file and archive file.
+- Backup and Recovery: Provides data backup function based on own backup command.
+Backup time period and retention period can be set by the user, and additional fees are charged depending on backup capacity.
+Also provides recovery function for backed up data, and when the user performs recovery, a separate DB is created and recovery proceeds to the point selected by the user (backup storage point, user-specified point).
+When recovering to a user-specified point, the recovery point can be set up to 5 minutes/10 minutes/30 minutes/1 hour ago based on stored backup files and archive files.

-- Version Management: Provides version upgrade (Minor) functionality due to some feature improvements and security patches.
-Whether to perform a backup for the version upgrade can be selected by the user, and if a backup is performed, data is backed up before applying the patch, then the DB engine is updated.
+- Version Management: Provides version upgrade (Minor) function for some function improvements and security patches.
+Whether to perform backup according to version upgrade can be selected by the user, and if performing backup, data is backed up before patch execution and then DB engine update is performed.

-- Audit setting: Provides an Audit setting feature that can monitor the user’s DB access and the results of DDL (Data Definition Language)/DML (Data Manipulation Language) execution.
+- Audit Setting: Provides Audit setting function to monitor user DB access and DDL (Data Definition Language)/DML (Data Manipulation Language) execution results.

-- Service status query: Retrieves the final status of the current DB service.
+- Service Status Inquiry: Inquires the final status of current DB service.

-- DB User Management: View and manage DB account (user) information registered in the DB.
+- DB User Management: Manages by inquiring DB account (user) information registered in DB.

-- Archive Management: You can set the Archive file retention period (1 day~35 days) within the DB server and configure the Archive mode (On/Off).
+- Archive Management: Archive file retention period (1 day~35 days) setting and Archive mode (On/Off) setting are possible in DB server.

-- DB Log Export: Through Audit settings, you can export stored logs to the user’s Object Storage.
+- DB Log Export: Logs stored through Audit settings can be exported to user’s Object Storage.

-- Migration: Synchronize data in real time with the operating database, and support migration using replication method without service interruption.
+- Migration: Supports migration using Replication method by synchronizing data in real time with operating database without service interruption.

 Components

-MariaDB (DBaaS) provides pre-validated engine versions and various server types according to the open source support policy.
-Users can select and use them according to the scale of the service they want to configure.
+MariaDB(DBaaS) provides engine versions pre-verified according to open source support policy and various server types.
+Users can select and use them according to the service scale they want to configure.

 Engine Version

-Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation is stopped is set to 6 months before the EoTS date.
+Technical support can be used until the EoTS (End of Technical Service) date of the supplier, and the EOS date when new creation stops is set to 6 months before the EoTS date.

 - MariaDB (Community): https://mariadb.org/about/#maintenance-policy